What’s New?

 4. Why is the price so high?
 Can you offer any promotions or discounts?

-• Creating a Fluid Flux required over 20+ months of research and development.
-Typically, a system of this nature would cost the company at least $200,000.
+• Creating a Fluid Flux required over three years of research and development.
+Typically, a system of this nature would cost the company at least $350 000.
 The current price makes it a significant time and cost-saving solution for everyone.

 • The price of the Fluid Flux pack includes a subscription for all future updates and my support.
 This kind of system requires a lot of support, especially with ongoing engine updates.
 Since I have other products on my marketplace profile, my time is currently limited.
-I have already quit my regular job to focus on developing and improving products entirely.
+I have already quit my regular job to focus entirely on developing and improving products.

 • Please check my marketplace profile to confirm that I am a trustworthy creator with hundreds of positive reviews.
 The price of my products is always determined based on the work and time required to develop them.
-Eventually, you will realize that time is a genuine currency with significant value in this world.
+Eventually, you will realize that time is a genuine currency with significant value.

 • There will be a promotional sale, but first, I must feel ready to support more customers.
 If you are not in a rush, add my product to the wishlist and wait patiently.
 If you want to be notified a few days earlier about a promotional sale, join my Discord server.

 • I’m not forcing anyone to buy my product.
-There are alternatives like Niagara Fluids and Water Plugin; you can try them for free and compare results with my demo; maybe you don’t even need the Fluid Flux.
+There are alternatives like Niagara Fluids and Water Plugin.
+You can try them for free and compare the results with my demo.
+Maybe you don’t even need the Fluid Flux.
 Choose wisely.

 5. Can I use it in my open-world game?

 The true open-world setup has not been tested.
-The demo examples are showing how the system can be used.
+The demo examples show how the system can be used.
 I can’t promise anything more at this point of development.
-Just assume that you get what you see in my videos no more, no less.
+Just assume that you get what you see in my videos, no more, no less.

 6. Does it support multiplayer/replication?